clintharris/IDBSideSync/NOTES.md

 ### Diffing merkle trees

-The `merkle.js:diff()` function implements an algorithm for finding the last known "time of equality" and works like this:
+The `merkle.js:diff()` function implements an algorithm for finding the approximate "time of divergence" which, at a high level, works like this:

 1. Compare the top-level hashes.
 A^B^C^🍏^🍓 !== A^B^C^🍊^🍓 so we immediately know the trees are different.
 2. Get get all the keys from the nodes in both trees, at the 1st level: ['0', '1']